tidesdb/tidesdb.github.io/src/content/docs/reference/c.md

 - **Performance** · O(n) blocks × O(k) entries per block

 **Example** · For a 1GB SSTable with 4KB blocks:
-- With indexes: ~10 trie lookups + scan 1 block (~100 entries)
+- With indexes: ~10 binary search steps + scan 1 block (~100 entries)
 - Without indexes: scan ~250,000 blocks sequentially

-Block indexes provide dramatic speedup for large SSTables at the cost of ~5-10% storage overhead for the succinct trie structure.
+Block indexes provide dramatic speedup for large SSTables at the cost of ~2-5% storage overhead for the compact index structure (parallel arrays with delta-encoded file positions).

 #### Seek to Specific Key